 Staff and volunteers at the Durham Community Food Pantry (DCFP) take great pride in the volunteer cultivated garden located at the back of the food pantry’s building.
-Ask Suzan Perry, Master Gardner and DCFP volunteer, about the garden’s origin, and watch her beaming smile as she talks about everything that is currently in season and almost ready to be harvested.
-Volunteer Coordinator Heather Wendeln shares, “Currently Zucchini, cucumbers, squash, pole green beans, green peppers, and blackberries are in season, and hopefully by the end of the summer we’ll see Tomatoes,… Read More
+Ask Suzan Perry, Master Gardener and DCFP volunteer, about the garden’s origin, and watch her beaming smile as she talks about everything that is currently in season and almost ready to be harvested.
+Volunteer Coordinator Heather Wendeln shares, “Currently zucchini, cucumbers, squash, pole green beans, green peppers, and blackberries are in season, and hopefully by the end of the summer we’ll see tomatoes,… Read More

 On Friday, July 11, Catholic Charities staff and volunteers hosted a disaster response distribution event at Blessed Sacrament Catholic Church in Graham, NC.
 Over the course of the afternoon, 30 families, representing more than 150 individuals, received essential supplies and support to help them recover from recent flooding in the area.
 Families were welcomed between 4:00 and 5:30 p.m. and participated in a brief intake interview to share how they had been impacted.
 This information will guide Catholic Charities staff in providing continued assistance tailored to each family’s needs as… Read More